 In small batches, with only 40 or 80 hours invested in research and planning, the process has to be relatively simple.
 The information gathering metaphor I use is the stock pot.
 My cognitive approach, the “boil down.”
 When you work in small batches, you self-limit your ingredients.
 You know what not to heap into the pot.

 I’ve done small batch brand strategy for crazy-complicated business lines.
 A global top 5 consulting company with a health and security practice and a preeminent hacker group who helps the government keep us safe.
 Small batches both.

 Try the small batch approach.
-As Ben Benson used to say, you are going to like it.
+As Ben Benson used to say, “I think you are going to love it.”

 Tags: Ben Benson, one claim 3 proof planks, one claim three proof planks, small batch brand planning, Small batch brand strategy, What does a Brand strategy cost, whats the idea, whatstheidea